 Profile / Experience

-I am a Solicitor in the Housing department, based in Luton.
-I work under the supervision of Adrian Smith.
+I am a Solicitor in the housing department.
+I work alongside Adrian Smith based in Luton.

-I qualified as a solicitor in December 2011.
-I am deeply committed to promoting social justice.
-I undertake a broad range of housing work including possession, homelessness, disrepair, and judicial review matters.
-Many of the housing cases I deal with concern overlapping duties owed under other legislation including the Care Act and Equality Act.
-I frequently act for vulnerable client including refugees and victims of trafficking.
+I am deeply committed to promoting social justice and work predominantly under legal aid in order to represent those most in need.
+I qualified as a solicitor in December 2011 and have extensive experience in possession, homelessness, disrepair, and judicial review matters.
+Many of the housing cases I deal with concern overlapping duties owed under other legislation including the Children Act, Care Act and Equality Act.
+I frequently assist those with no recourse to public funds, asylum seekers and victims of trafficking with accessing suitable accommodation.

-I have a particular interest in the area of homelessness.
-I represented a domestic abuse survivor, successfully challenging a negative decision that found the client to be intentionally homeless.
-My review representations relied heavily on the local authority’s failure to follow its own policies and the national strategy on domestic violence.
-The local authority overturned its decision in September 2018, and on 12 September 2019 the council apologised to my client on a BBC show for the delay in accepting the full homelessness duty towards the client.
-In October 2017 I contributed an article to LAG on the additional duties owed to victims of trafficking applying as homeless.
+I have a particular interest in the area of homelessness and obtain successful outcomes in many such cases at the review or appeal stage.
+A case where I successfully challenged a negative review decision which found my client, a domestic abuse survivor to be intentionally homeless concerned the local authority’s failure to follow its own policies and the national strategy on domestic violence.
+The local authority overturned its decision in September 2018, and on 12 September 2019 the local authority apologised to my client on a BBC show for the delay in accepting the full homelessness duty towards my client.